sasho2k/discord-word-of-the-day/README.md

 Getting the bot running is fairly simple.
 It just requires you to have python and the discord.py library downloaded to your environment.
 From there, you can clone/download the repository and get your own version working!
 It will also require you to make a `settings.json` file to hold all the info your bot will need.
 More information can be found at [settings.json](#settings-json).

-> To be able to fill in the required JSON to your needs and to launch the bot, you need a token, a Discord channel id *(or even multiple if you want!)* to send our word to, and a desired time to send your word of the day.
+> To be able to fill in the required JSON to your needs and to launch the bot, you need a token, a Discord channel id *(or even multiple if you want!)* to send our word to, a bot prefix, and a desired time to send your word of the day.
 >
 > If you aren't sure where to get a token for your bot from, please see [this](https://discord.com/developers).
 > You will be prompted to login into Discord and setup an application.
 Please feel free to look around [here](https://discord.com/developers/docs/intro) if you are unfamiliar with any of this.
 >
 > Also, you can grab channel ID's by right-clicking over a Discord channel and copying it's ID. *(Be mindful you must have developer mode turned on in Discord.)*
+>
+> The bot prefix is how you will use the bot commands so make sure you dedicate a prefix you will remember and will not interfere with other bots or chat messages.

 After you've setup your application on the Discord Developer side, you'll want to generate an invite for your bot.
 I would recommend using [this](https://discordapi.com/permissions.html) site to do so, and setting the permissions to admin.